A determinacy approach to Borel combinatorics: Introduction

 \subsection{Acknowledgments}

 Section 4 of this paper is taken from the author's thesis, which was written under the excellent direction of Ted Slaman.
 The author would like to thank Professor Slaman for many years of wise advice.
 The author would also like to thank Clinton Conley, Alekos Kechris, Benjamin Miller, Anush Tserunyan, Robin Tucker-Drob, and Jay Williams for providing helpful feedback and suggestions throughout the development of this paper.
+Finally, the author would like to thank the referee for many helpful suggestions.